keyz182/PointlessSurgeries/README.md

 - A Tablet - Who doesn't want to endlessly doomscroll and end up with acute smooth-brain?
 - Polyfillet - An amazing compound capable of smoothing out the wrinkliest of brains.
 Applied via surgery.
 - Super Cucumber - What more is there to say.
+  - Implant in the brain, or the pelvis
 - Trepanning - high chance to kill the pawn.
 Low chance to heal a permanent injury
 - Administer Onion - why do I smell like onions now?
 - Balance the humours - eww, leeches.